lkodinsson/MARS/Basic/Talents.md

 **Cost:** 6 EXP
 **Requirements:** Max Dexterity 11+ or Max Resolve 11+, Trained in any combat skill

-The first defensive action (such as block, evade, parry, or a defensive maneuver) that you use each round does not cost your reaction.
-Additionally, you may use defensive maneuvers twice each turn instead of only once.
+The first defensive action (such as block, evade, parry, or a defensive maneuver) that you use each round does not cost a reaction.
+Additionally, you may use each defensive maneuver twice each round instead of only once.

 ## Rage